THE CONCLUDING CHAPTER OF CRAWFORD

 (109 pages)

+This is strictly a "picture book."
+No significant information is featured within its pages.
 A tastefully-presented picture book with full-page photos of Crawford throughout her life and film career.
 I do think it is a shame Kobel did not include some photos of Joan during the 1960s; the last photo in the book was taken on the set of "Autumn Leaves" in August 1955, therefore, the book only covers a little over two-thirds of Joan's life.
+It's a nice book to add to your collection, but in today's world, the internet will offer fans far more interesting photos than found within this book.
+I give it 4 stars because at the time it was published, it would have been a very nice asset to a fan's book collection.

 "Bette & Joan: The Divine Feud" by Shaun Considine, 1989 (Published by Dutton Adult) (415 pages)